 This article fell out of my first real consulting gig.
-I was 26, and had gotten a bit of local notoriety for my 1974 homebrew computer system and other projects, and somewhere along the way I ended up landing a contract with Honeywell to do the HVAC management system for the University of Louisville Campus.
-They did all the air handling stuff, of course; my job was to build a machine (using an IMSAI 8080) that would let an employee sit at a desk and monitor alarms, conditions, maintenance issues, and so on.
-It was quite the learning curve, and by the time it was done, I was probably somewhere close to minimum wage!
+I was 25, had gotten a bit of local notoriety for my 1974 homebrew computer system and other projects, and landed a contract with Honeywell to do the HVAC management system for the University of Louisville Campus.
+They did all the air handling stuff, of course; my job was to build a machine (using an IMSAI 8080) that would let an employee monitor alarms, conditions, and maintenance issues.
+It was quite the learning curve, and by the time it was done, I was somewhere close to minimum wage.
 Still, a funded learning curve is a good thing… and the many lessons included:

 - Don’t use self-modifying code in an interrupt-driven system (or anywhere, for that matter).

 - Be careful with that equal-or-greater-than gotcha when deciding where to end a loop.

 - Don’t park a fan-cooled machine near a floor that is waxed and buffed regularly.

 This piece in Interface Age covered the tools I built to manipulate the database, and is primitive by modern standards.
 It is here in the archives for historical value, not as a tutorial.